disha91100/dp-300-database-administrator/Instructions/Labs/13-deploy-automation-runbook-rebuild-indexes.md

     ![Screenshot of the Add Automation Account screen.](../images/dp300-lab13-img2.png)

 ### Task 2 - Connect to an existing Azure SQL Database

+In this task you will connect to an existing Azure SQL Database by using the server name, authentication credentials, and enabling required network access.
+This allows automation scripts or tools to interact with the database.

 1. In the Azure portal, navigate to your database by searching for **SQL database(1)** in search bar and select **SQL databases(2)**.